-Our Ergo-Coach quick fix session is ideally performed after our office ergonomics training as a follow up to address employee concerns to assure they are working "just right" at their workstation.
+Our Ergo-Coach quick fix session is ideally performed after our (online or live) office ergonomics training as a follow up to address employee concerns to assure they are working "just right" at their workstation.
 This is not a full service evaluation, rather, we quickly correct and make minor adjustments to assure employee comfort.
 Allow about 30 minutes for this service.

 Our Initial Ergonomics Screens are designed to be done quickly and effectively to target individuals or departments in a timely manner (30-40 minutes each).
 We recommend this service when employees have no known symptoms and you want to ensure proper workstation set up.
 Some other reasons for our IES: as a follow up to a prior preventive eval; when new furniture or equipment has been provided; or your employee is a “new hire” and you want to assure good workstation ergonomics.

 Our Level I Evaluation is designed to help employees with early symptoms of discomfort but no claims have been reported.
 Our LEVEL 1 Service is designed to evaluate individuals quickly and effectively in 60 minutes using a 15 point objective ergonomic assessment that identifies and targets each employee’s specific needs.
 A typed summary of recommendations is provided upon completion.